oliveirarleo/seschedule/README.md

 * We must find what are the other SESCs websites and reverse engineer their APIs.
 * We must include them as options to search and possibly change the search flow a little bit.

+### Multiple choice in filters

+Give support for more than one filter:
+* More than one city
+* More than one category

 ### Remind:

 Create workflow for remind functionallity.

+### Use sqlite3 in storage

+Use sqlite3 and Ecto to save events in storage.

+### Feedback command

+Create a feedback command that sends an email for bug report and suggestions.

 ### I18n: